Consider this…

 Only this… silent... whole... unbroken.

-Not two, not even one—simply what exists.
-Godliness.
+Not two, not even one—only what is.

 Visit nycfitliving.com—where fitness, mindfulness, and awareness come together to build real strength, clarity, and lasting well-being.